Last Updated on October 6, 2025

 “I love the fact that Listenwise provides at least three images with each lesson so that you can use them [to build background knowledge].”

-Diagramming each paragraph of the podcast transcript allows newcomer English learners time to focus on individual new vocabulary words and see how they contribute to the overall meaning of the paragraph.
+• Vocabulary in Context: Diagramming each paragraph allows newcomer English learners time to focus on individual new vocabulary words and see exactly how they contribute to the overall meaning of the paragraph.

 Take a look at this example of a presentation slide Efraín Tovar uses to help introduce his newcomer students to key vocabulary terms found in the podcast transcript.
 The green boxes indicate areas he completes with his students.

-Listenwise provides lists of key vocabulary words and Spanish-language cognates for each ELD lesson.
-Our interactive vocabulary flashcards allow students to review vocabulary independently prior to listening to the podcast.
+Listenwise further supports this process by providing lists of key vocabulary words and Spanish-language cognates for each ELD lesson.
+Our interactive vocabulary flashcards allow students to review vocabulary independently prior to listening.

-Another tip for introducing vocabulary words to newcomer English learners is to app smash Listenwise with a word cloud generator like WordClouds.
+• Word Clouds: Another excellent tip for introducing vocabulary to newcomer English learners is to “app smash” Listenwise with a word cloud generator like WordClouds.
+This connects commonly used vocabulary from the transcript to a visual representation, such as a chimp (for the Jane Goodall example).

-Additionally, Listenwise provides visual supports for English learners while they read along with our transcripts using our picture dictionary.
-Students can click on an unfamiliar word within the podcast transcript and select the picture dictionary icon from our Texthelp toolbar.
-A simple illustration of the word’s definition will then pop up to provide additional context for students as they listen and read along.
+• Picture Dictionary: Listenwise provides visual support directly in the transcript using our picture dictionary.
+Students can click an unfamiliar word and select the picture dictionary icon to see a simple illustration of the word’s definition, providing crucial context as they listen and read along.

-Check for Understanding With Comprehension and Discussion Questions
+Step 4: Check for Understanding with Comprehension and Discussion

-After you’ve worked through the paragraphs with your students, provide multiple listening opportunities with our embedded three close listens functionality.
-Keep in mind that students also have the ability to play the audio at a slower speed.
+After working through the paragraphs and vocabulary, provide multiple listening opportunities with our embedded three close listens functionality.
+Remind newcomer English learners they also have the ability to play the audio at a slower speed.

-Once students have had time to listen to the content as many times as needed, it’s time to check for understanding using multiple strategies that assess all four language domains.
+Once students have listened to the content, it’s time to check for understanding using multiple strategies that assess all four language domains.

-Listenwise provides pre-made listening organizers that teachers can use as assessment tools to support and measure student comprehension during and after the lesson.
-Our lessons also include customizable comprehension questions that can help teachers identify which specific sections of the audio story might be challenging for students.
+• Assessment Tools: Listenwise provides pre-made listening organizers that can be used as assessment tools.
+Our lessons also include customizable comprehension questions that can help teachers pinpoint which specific sections of the audio story might be challenging.

 Additionally, the platform provides students with an opportunity to practice their speaking and writing skills by responding to prompts and questions related to the audio content.
 Efraín mentions in this webinar that a recent statistic shared at the 2023 California Association of Bilingual Educators (CABE) conference states that English learners spend just 12% of their day speaking their target language.